-Recognising risk factor
+Recognising risk factor.

-A person might be suicidal if she or he
+A person might be suicidal if she or he:

 - Talks about committing suicide

 - Has trouble eating or sleeping

 - Experiences drastic changes in behaviour

 - Withdraws from friends and/or social activities

 - Loses interest in hobbies, work, school, etc.

 - Prepares for death by making out a will and final arrangements

 - Gives away prized possessions

 - Has attempted suicide before

 - Takes unnecessary risks

 - Has had recent severe losses

 - Is preoccupied with death and dying

 - Loses interest in personal appearance

-(Adapted from: Things You Should Know About Suicide, American Suicidology Association.)
+(Adapted from: Things You Should Know About Suicide, American Suicidology Association.
+(Accessed on 10/10/01).)